BotStudios/modmail.js/README.md

    Bot does not have permission to send message/react
    - User
    User does not allow private messsage from server members

+3. Which Permission The Bot Is Missing ?
+   - Run `<PREFIX>check` command, A List Of Permissions That Are Require Will Be Listed

 #### Plugins